Habatakurikei/llmmaster/RESULTSTYPE.md

 - LumaAITextToVideo: requests.models.Response with URL of generation
 - LumaAIImageToVideo: requests.models.Response with URL of generation
 - LumaAIVideoToVideo: requests.models.Response with URL of generation
+- LumaAIReframeImage: requests.models.Response with URL of generation
+- LumaAIReframeVideo: requests.models.Response with URL of generation

 ### Meshy
 - MeshyTextTo3D: requests.models.Response with URL of 3D model